MyzzThickFineSierra/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/how-tos/deploying-rollup-chain-with-sdk.md

    This API accepts parameters defined in the `RollupDeploymentParams` structure, applying defaults where necessary, and constructs the `RollupDeploymentParams`.
 This structure is then used to create a raw transaction which calls the `createRollup` function of the `RollupCreator` contract.
 As discussed in previous sections, this function deploys and initializes all core Orbit contracts.

-   For instance, to deploy using the Orbit SDK with a Config equal to `config`, a batchPoster, and a set of validators such as `[validator]`, the process would look like this:
+   For instance, to deploy using the Orbit SDK with a Config equal to `config`, a `batchPoster`, and a set of validators such as `[validator]`, the process would look like this:

    ```js
    import { createRollupPrepareTransactionRequest } from '@arbitrum/orbit-sdk';